top of page

 About

 The primary goal of this photography project is to visually capture various aspects of life in rural Wyoming.
 The project arose in the context of an ethnographic fieldwork, which I conducted for my dissertation in cultural anthropology at the University of Mainz, Germany.
-The fieldwork involved eleven months of living and working in a small town community, gaining firsthand knowledge and understanding of the culture and practices of the people who call this place home.
+The fieldwork involved thirteen months of living and working in a small town community, gaining firsthand knowledge and understanding of the culture and practices of the people who call this place home.
 My dissertation project is generously funded by the "Studienstiftung des deutschen Volkes".

 After a one-month explorative research stay in fall 2019, a longer fieldwork was planned for 2020.
 But due to the COVID-19 pandemic and the resulting travel restrictions, I was forced to repeatedly postpone my research in Wyoming and also the entire project was in question for me several times, as there was no end to the pandemic in sight.
 A situation that many other researchers who could not transfer their research to digital or research remotely also faced.
 To make use of the time, I decided to start riding in summer 2020, a decision that contributed a lot to the success of this project.
 Through this ability, my field access was much easier and more intense.
 It allowed me to participate in horse work, primarily cattle drives, and gain a deeper insight into the way of life of the people and the environment that would have remained partly closed to me without this ability.